lordexoc/who-liked-most-instagram/README.md

-# who-liked-most-instagram
+# Instagram Like Counter who-liked-most-instagram
 You can see who liked most.
 It doesn't matter your account or not.
-You can check my cousin's instagram account as well
+You can also check my cousin's Instagram account using the same method.

-1. Install instaloader (pip install loader) if you are using windows you can check the link to find best install package https://instaloader.github.io/installation.html
+1. Install instaloader (pip3 install loader) if you are using windows you can check the link to find best install package https://instaloader.github.io/installation.html

 2. install a firefox